bbuchsbaum/sematlas/proposal.md

 #### **6. Reproducibility & Stretch Goals**

 *   **Full Determinism:** We will set the `TORCH_DETERMINISTIC=1` environment variable and explicitly enable cuDNN's deterministic convolution algorithms to ensure bit-wise reproducibility across hardware.
+*   **Data Strategy Reproducibility:** Both `neurosynth_subset_1k` and `neurosynth_full_12k` datasets will be versioned using DVC with explicit data lineage tracking.
+Development→production transitions will be logged with data checksums and model performance metrics to ensure reproducible scale validation.
 *   **Stretch Goal: Latent Diffeomorphic Consistency:** As a final, low-cost extension, we will train a small diffeomorphic flow model within the final latent space.
 This will allow for "semantic editing," ensuring that linear interpolations between two points in the space correspond to smooth, monotonic transformations in the generated brain maps, leading to more compelling and interpretable demonstrations.

 ---